Auto-scaling Celery workers on Kubernetes

 Optimizing Celery Worker Configuration

 Celery defaults often conflict with containerized environments.
 Misaligned concurrency settings cause resource exhaustion or unpredictable scaling behavior.
-You must explicitly map worker processes to pod resource boundaries.
+Explicitly map worker processes to pod resource boundaries.

 Deploying the KEDA ScaledObject